Avatar

 Zhian Jia | 贾治安

 Welcome to my homepage!
-I am a researcher in mathematical and theoretical physics, focusing on the mathematical structures of quantum theory—ranging from quantum field theory and quantum phases of matter to quantum information and computation.
+I am a researcher in mathematical and theoretical physics, focusing on the mathematical structures that underpin quantum theory and its manifestations in quantum field theory and quantum phases of matter, quantum information and computation.
 My recent work centers on topological field theories and their lattice realizations (topological orders), as well as generalized symmetries in both field-theoretic and lattice frameworks.
-I am also deeply engaged in axiomatic quantum field theory, especially geometric and operator-algebraic approaches.
-These directions connect naturally to my broader interests in quantum algebra and topology, including tensor categories, (quasi, weak) Hopf algebras, TQFTs, cobordism, low-dimensional topology, and knot and braid theory.
-I began my research career in quantum information and computation theory, which continues to inspire and complement my work in mathematical physics.
+I began my research career in quantum information and computation theory; therefore, I also work on traditional topics in quantum information and computation, and I am broadly interested in the intersections of high-energy physics, quantum matter, and quantum information science, especially in applying quantum information tools to quantum field theory and condensed matter systems.

 $$ \operatorname{Hopf}: \mu\circ (\operatorname{id}\otimes S) \circ \Delta = \eta\circ \varepsilon = \mu \circ (S\otimes \operatorname{id}) \circ \Delta$$ $$\operatorname{Bulk-Boundary}: \mathsf{Bulk} \simeq Z(\mathsf{Boundary}) $$ $$\operatorname{TQFT}: \mathsf{Cob}_{d+1} \to \mathsf{Hilb} $$ $$\operatorname{QECC}: \mathsf{R}\circ \mathsf{E}(\varrho) \propto \varrho $$ $$\text{index}(D) = \int_{{T^*}M} \text{Ch} (\psi(\sigma_H(D))) \wedge \text{Td}(M)$$ $$\operatorname{Anyon condensation}: \mathbf{C} \to \mathsf{Mod}_L(\mathbf{C})= \mathbf{C}_L$$ $$\operatorname{SymTFT}: \mathbf{B}_{sym} + Z(\mathbf{B}_{sym}) + \mathbf{B}_{phys} $$ For more details of my research, please refer to my research page and publication/preprint page.
 If you are interested in these topics, feel free to contact me via email.